How to Make Proper Queso Dip

 I admit, though – there’s a certain attraction to the idea of making super easy cheese dip, per the commercial.
 I’ve been meaning to post my recipe for proper cheese dip for awhile now.
 It’s really easy, and honestly doesn’t take much more effort than

 So… here it is.
 This is a great basic recipe, feel free to play with it.
 Toss in some chopped chilis (after adding the corn starch), maybe some chopped cilantro (after the cheese is all melted and smooth).
 It’s very adaptable!
+The amount of cheese you end up needing will depend on how much liquid is in your salsa, and what kind of cheese you’re using.

 Want to get a bit fancier with it?
 Try our earlier recipe, Southwest Fondue!